 Abstract

 The overall aim of this chapter is to discuss an approach to studying culture by drawing on the project of remembering and reconciliation from a discursive psychology perspective.
-I shall demonstrate discourse analysis from research using a case of the Anglo-Japanese reconciliation.
-I shall provide a brief overview of the development of discourse analysis and discursive psychology and highlight key philosophical foundations and theoretical assumptions on which discursive psychology and practice of discourse analysis are based.
-As the examples of discourse analysis, I shall demonstrate how culture can be studied as a topic of members’ concern.
-In this view, culture is not a matter of the researcher’s concern to handle as a causal factor or independent variable.
+I demonstrate discourse analysis from research using a case of the Anglo-Japanese reconciliation.
+I provide a brief overview of the development of discourse analysis and discursive psychology and highlight key philosophical foundations and theoretical assumptions on which discursive psychology and practice of discourse analysis are based.
+As the examples of discourse analysis, I will demonstrate how culture can be studied as a topic of members' concern.
+In this view, culture is not a matter of the researcher's concern to handle as a causal factor or independent variable.
 Discursive psychologists study culture as a resource for the participants.
-Lastly, I shall discuss the implication of the discursive approach and its far-reaching challenges for advancing the methodology of studying time-relevant phenomena of people’s experience as a matter of duration and transformation.
+Finally, I will discuss the implication of the discursive approach and its far-reaching challenges for advancing the methodology of studying time-relevant phenomena of people's experience as a matter of duration and transformation.

 Original language | English |